There is nothing worse than looking for a new laptop or computer only to be bamboozled by the complex terminology and jargon that manufacturers use.

 Clock speed is the brainpower of your CPU.
 This is how many decisions or processes it can make in a given second.
 The higher the number, the better your PC will run.
 Clock speed is measured in gigahertz or GHz, with 1GHz being 1000 processes per second.

 This is massively important once you start asking your PC to run demanding software such as Photoshop or a game.
-This kind of software requires a lot more power and will utilize a larger percentage of your processors' brainpower.
+This kind of software requires a lot more power and requires a higher processor speed.

 Is a Higher Clock Speed Better?